ConsistI2V: Enhancing Visual Consistency for Image-to-Video Generation: Methodology

 \subsection{Inference-time Layout-Guided Noise Initialization}

 Existing literature \citep{lin2024common} in image diffusion models has identified that there exists a noise initialization gap between training and inference, due to the fact that common diffusion noise schedules create an information leak to the diffusion noise during training, causing it to be inconsistent with the random Gaussian noise sampled during inference.
-In the domain of video generation, this initialization gap has been further explored by FreeInit \citep{wu2023freeinit}, showing that the information leak mainly comes from the low-frequency component of a video after spatiotemporal frequency decomposition, and adding this low-frequency component to the initial inference noise greatly enhances the quality of the generated videos.
+In the domain of video generation, this initialization gap has been further explored by FreeInit \citep{wu2023freeinit}, showing that the information leak mainly comes from the low-frequency component of a video after spatiotemporal frequency decomposition and adding this low-frequency component to the initial inference noise greatly enhances the quality of the generated videos.
+Inspired by the significance of frequency bands in images and videos for human perception, prior work like Blurring Diffusion Models \citep{hoogeboom2022blurring} employs diffusion processes in the frequency domain to enhance generation results.
+Here, we also aim to study how to effectively leverage the video's different frequency components to enhance I2V generation.

-To better understand how different frequency bands correspond to different visual features in the video, we visualize the videos decoded from the VAE latents after spatiotemporal frequency decomposition, as shown in Figure~\ref{fig:freq_vis}.
-We observe that the video's high-frequency component captures the fast-moving objects and the fine details in the video, whereas the low-frequency component corresponds to those slowly moving parts and represents an overall layout in each frame.
+To better understand how spatiotemporal frequency bands and visual features are correlated in videos, we visualize the videos decoded from the VAE latents after spatiotemporal frequency decomposition, as shown in Figure~\ref{fig:freq_vis}.
+We observe that the video's high-frequency component captures the fast-moving objects and the fine details in the video, whereas the low-frequency component corresponds to those slowly moving parts and represents an overall layout.
 Based on this observation, we propose FrameInit, which duplicates the input first frame into a static video and uses its low-frequency component as a coarse layout guidance during inference.
 Formally, given the latent representation $\mathbf{z}_0$ of a static video and an inference noise $\mathbf{\epsilon}$, we first add $\tau$ step inference noise to the static video to obtain $\mathbf{z}_\tau=\texttt{add\_noise}(\mathbf{z}_0, \mathbf{\epsilon}, \tau)$.
 We then extract the low-frequency component of $\mathbf{z}_\tau$ and mix it with $\mathbf{\epsilon}$:

 where $\texttt{FFT\_3D}$ is the 3D discrete fast Fourier transformation operating on spatiotemporal dimensions and $\texttt{IFFT\_3D}$ is the inverse FFT operation. $\mathcal{G}$ is the Gaussian low-pass filter parameterized by the normalized space-time stop frequency $D_0$.
 The modified noise $\mathbf{\epsilon}^{\prime}$ containing the low-frequency information from the static video is then used for denoising.